-4 House Wrap Problems and How To Overcome Them
+5 Common House Wrap Problems and How to Overcome Them

 Problem #1: Time and Exposure

-Another issue with time and exposure is exposure to the sun and UV rays.
-If there is a delay in covering the house wrap with the exterior cladding, it can damage the house wrap and substantially reduce it’s service life.
+Another issue is exposure time to ultraviolet (UV) rays.
+If there is a delay in covering the house wrap with the exterior cladding, it can damage the house wrap and substantially reduce its service life.

-Wind can also be a problem as it can cause rips and tears to the house wrap while exposed, reducing its effectiveness when covered.
+Wind can also be a problem as it can cause rips and tears to the exterior house wrap while exposed, limiting its effectiveness when covered.

 Problem #2: Horizontal Wrapping